jayakbari1/Permission_Database_Demo/README.md

 In this project explore permissio_handler, Shared_preference, and Secure storage packages demo.
 Try to cover different scenarios.
 Permission Handler dependencies are added only for iOS.
 In this Demo, I created one Custom file picker demo using the photo manager package.

+# In Permission_Handler try to different test cases which disucss below

+1. What if one permission dialog is open and system request another permission
+2. What if Permission Dialog is open naviagte to another page
+3. Which are the dangerous permission for iOS
+4. How we can customize permission dialog string
+5. How to create custome permission dialog

-Below Dependencies are used in this project:
+# Below Dependencies are used in this project:

 1.  cupertino_icons: ^1.0.2
 2.  permission_handler: ^10.3.0